 How Do We Make a Difference In the Midst of Suffering?

-This scholarship recipient, Julie, is a sweet teenager from the Congo.
+Julie is a sweet teenager from the Congo.
 She arrived in South Africa a few years ago as a refugee with the reassurance that her family would soon follow.
-However, as she was staying with her uncle, his girlfriend, and his girlfriend’s two children when Julie’s uncle decided to leave.
+However, she was staying with her uncle, his girlfriend, and his girlfriend’s two children when Julie’s uncle decided to leave.
 She then got word that her family was not going to join her in South Africa after all.

 With this reality, she was left stranded and her uncle’s girlfriend, Samantha, was left alone to figure out what to do.
 As a now single mom, Samantha didn’t have the space or resources to take on another child, let alone a girl who was not directly related to her.
 She could have kicked Julie out, but she didn’t.
 Instead, her resolve to support and love Julie only deepened.